pytchlang/pytch-tutorials/bunner/tutorial.md

 {{< commit start-traffic-two-and-three >}}

 There's an important point to think about here.
 What if the row two loop moved the car, but before it got to set the `direction` or create the clone the row one loop ran a bit and altered the x and y position?
-We could end up with a car that was positioned off to the left of the screen, but which had it's direction set to drive to the left, and it would just vanish right away!
+We could end up with a car that was positioned off to the left of the screen, but which had its direction set to drive to the left, and it would just vanish right away!

 In fact, this can't happen, but it's worth knowing why.
 Pytch will only allow another function to run at specific places.
 One of those places is at the end of a loop (another is when a function does ``wait_seconds``).
 The manual has more information about this, but it's enough for now to know we are safe!